Logo

 What if I’m already in arrears with my mortgage payments?

 If you’re already in arrears with your mortgage payments, the most important thing to do is contact your mortgage lender as soon as possible.
-Even if you’ve missed mortgage payments, they will still be able to help you, and have a legal duty to explore all options open to you before considering repossession.
+Even if payments have been missed, the lender still has a duty to help and is legally required to explore all options before considering repossession.

-If you’re reaching the end of your fixed rate mortgage, the best thing you can do is seek expert advice from a trusted mortgage broker.
-They’ll be able to search across the mortgage market to find the best mortgage rates for you.
-Plus, if they are experts in affordability like Tembo, they can also help you discover ways to access lower mortgage rates through specialist schemes like guarantor mortgages.
+A trusted mortgage broker can search across the whole market to find the best mortgage rates.
+And if they're experts in affordability like Tembo, they can also help you discover ways to access lower mortgage rates through specialist schemes like guarantor mortgages.

 Plus, if you remortgage through Tembo 6 months before the end of your current deal, and interest rates go down in that time, we can cancel the old application and submit a new one at no extra charge.
 If rates go up, then your interest rate will be safely locked in.
 All thanks to our free rate-checking service.